nilsso/nilsso.github.io-src/pages/music/theory/index.md

 # Fundamentals of atonal music

+<div id='vf-2b'></div>

 ## Modular arithmetic

+{% thm %}
-> If math *really* isn't of interest to you then feel free to skip this section and instead head
-> straight to [pitch class](#pitch-class), but know that most atonal music techniques are built upon
-> the notion of modular arithmetic, which this section will briefly build up.
+If math *really* isn't of interest to you then feel free to skip this section and instead head straight to [pitch class](#pitch-class), but know that most atonal music techniques are built upon the notion of modular arithmetic, which this section will briefly build up.
+{% endthm %}

 In this section we'll try to understand what is meant by the following statements or expressions: